-- 1. Display a column for the tag as follows: - a.
-Select one of the resources. - b.
+- b.
 Select the Tags tab in the details pane. - c.
 Locate the tag in the list and click Show Column. - 2.
 Click the filter icon in the top right corner of the column for the tag to display the filter list. - 3.
 Select the tag values, and then click Apply Filter to filter the results list.